 Mind, matter and being

-A novel, unified view of reality
+A unified view of reality

 Some of the concepts may take time to fully grasp, and certain ideas might feel as though they flip your world upside down.
-If any of the ideas challenge your current understanding or leave you feeling unsettled, it can be valuable to pause, reflect, and give yourself time to let them distill.
+If any of the ideas challenge your current understanding or leave you feeling unsettled, it can be valuable to pause, reflect, and give yourself time to let them distil.
 Contemplating these ideas deeply, especially when they provoke discomfort, can often lead to the most profound insights.

 The foundation

 If you are conscious, you are experiencing life right now.
 You are living it.
 You are aware of it.
 In this very moment, you might be seeing light, shapes, and colours, hearing sounds, sensing your body, and experiencing thoughts and memories.
 Yet, despite being constantly immersed in these experiences, it’s easy to overlook that you are experiencing consciousness itself.
 One reason for this is that we often mistake the contents of our mind for the “outside” world.
 When you look at your hand, for instance, what you actually perceive is an image of your hand in your mind, not the hand itself.
-As we will see shortly, the phenomena in your mind (also called qualia—the subjective qualities of experience) are the only reality you directly perceive.
+As we will explore shortly, the phenomena in your mind (also called qualia – the subjective qualities of experience) are the only reality you directly perceive.

 However, when it comes to understanding consciousness, this objective approach encounters clear limits.
 While science has uncovered fascinating details about the brain and its functioning, the subjective experience of consciousness remains elusive.
 Mapping neural activity and correlating brain states with conscious experiences has been invaluable, but even with these findings, a vast gap remains between the physical processes of the brain and the subjective nature of consciousness.
 These lived experiences cannot be fully explained through external measurements alone, because consciousness is something we experience from within.

 The key challenge is that observing consciousness requires a subjective perspective.
 While we can study the brain objectively, the essence of consciousness can only be accessed from the first-person viewpoint, the perspective of “I”.
 This underscores the importance of approaches that acknowledge and explore the subjective dimension of reality, which complements the objective methods of science.
-After all, even the tools of science—observation, measurement, and experimentation—depend on the conscious observer, whose subjective experience is essential for interpreting data and forming hypotheses.
+After all, even the tools of science – observation, measurement, and experimentation – depend on the conscious observer, whose subjective experience is essential for interpreting data and forming hypotheses.

 From your unique perspective, existence is entirely subjective.
 From birth to death, you experience the world through the same individual lens, centred within your mind.
 There is no other “you”, and no alternative perspective is available.
 This “I” is the locus of all your experiences, whether you’re seeing a blue sky, talking with friends, or having a dream.